Our guide to the fantastic pubs in Greenwich you should probably sink a pint or two at.

 In fact, tucked into the Ashburn Triangle just off Greenwich High Road in a Victorian brick building surrounded by residential properties, the dog-friendly Ashburnham Arms is the definition of a local boozer.

-The garden at the back is a welcome surprise, especially in 2021, and the food is great.
+The garden at the back is a welcome surprise, and the food is great.
 Does Ossobuco belong on the same menu as a jalapeno cheeseburger?
 The jury is out on that, but both look pretty good nonetheless.

 The Old Brewery